The structure theory of Nilspaces III: Inverse limit representations and topological dynamics: Introduction

 Then there is a continuous map $f:X\to A$ and a cocycle $\wt\rho: C^\ell(Y)\to A$ such that

 and $\dist(f(x), f(y)) \lesssim_{s,\ell} \delta'$ (that is, there exists a constant $c=c(s,\ell)>0$ such that $\dist(f(x), f(y))\leq c\delta'$) whenever $\f(x) = \f(y)$.

-Moreover, the function $f$ is unique in the following sense: if $f,f'$ are two continuous solutions of \eqref{eq:functional}; equivalently, if $f$ is and $\partial^\ell(f - f')$ is constant on fibers of $\f$; and if moreover $\dist(f(x),f'(x))\le\d$ for all $x\in X$, then $f-f'$ is constant on the fibres of $\f$. \end{thm}
+Moreover, the function $f$ is unique in the following sense.
+Suppose $f,f'$ are two continuous solutions of \eqref{eq:functional}; in particular, $f$ and $f'$ are continuous functions such $\partial^\ell(f - f')$ is constant on fibers of $\f$.
+Suppose moreover that $\dist(f(x),f'(x))\le\d$ for all $x\in X$.
+Then $f-f'$ is constant on the fibres of $\f$. \end{thm}

 This result in this form is proved in \cite{GMV2}*{Theorem 5.1 and Corollary 5.3}, but it is very closely modelled on \cite{CS12}*{Lemma 3.19}.
 The main difference is that \cite{CS12} considers only the special case where $Y$ is the one point space (which is all that is required in our proof of Theorem \ref{th:toral}).
 The general case requires, among other things, the ``relative'' weak structure theory developed in \cite{GMV1}.